List of Courage the Cowardly Dog episodes: Special (2014)

-In 2014, a special CGI animated episode was produced as a pilot for a potential CGI revival of the series.
-It was aired on Cartoon Network in Southeast Asia for Halloween 2014, but it has yet to air elsewhere.
+In February 2012, BuzzFeed reported that a CGI special of Courage the Cowardly Dog was in development.
+The 7-minute special, titled The Fog of Courage, aired in 2014.
+Dilworth uploaded the special on his StretchFilms YouTube channel on March 14, 2024, before the video later became privated.

 Crossover film (2021)

-In 2021, a straight-to-video movie crossing over with Scooby-Doo was released, titled Straight Outta Nowhere: Scooby-Doo!
+In 2021, an 80-minute straight-to-video movie crossing over with Scooby-Doo was released, titled Straight Outta Nowhere: Scooby-Doo!
 Meets Courage the Cowardly Dog.
 The film was produced by Warner Bros.
 Animation and Cartoon Network Studios, but without involvement of Courage creator John R. Dilworth.
 The movie was released to DVD and digital on September 14, 2021.